laixintao/iredis/iredis/data/commands/xack.md

 Similarly the pending message will be listed by the `XPENDING` command, that inspects the PEL.

-Once a consumer *succesfully* processes a message, it should call `XACK` so that such message does not get processed again, and as a side effect, the PEL entry about this message is also purged, releasing memory from the Redis server.
+Once a consumer *successfully* processes a message, it should call `XACK` so that such message does not get processed again, and as a side effect, the PEL entry about this message is also purged, releasing memory from the Redis server.